 From the summit, you can retrace your steps or follow the Eastern Ridge Trail to descend.
 The latter circles back to the main trail as noted on the sign first encountered below the summit, which says, rightly, “either route is a fine choice—a nice loop.”

-Kids on the Trail is a valuable companion to the ADK Kids on the Trail Challenge–the first Adirondack challenge to be issued by the club–which offers free patches to young hikers who complete sixteen hikes from throughout the Adirondack Park.
+Kids on the Trail is a valuable companion to the ADK Kids Challenge–the first Adirondack challenge to be issued by the club–which offers free patches to young hikers who complete sixteen hikes from throughout the Adirondack Park.
 Begun in 1998 and sponsored by ADK’s Laurentian Chapter, of which the authors are members, it has prompted more than 200 children to earn patches while exploring the park’s farthest reaches.
 In submitting the form, many of their adult companions include their children’s observations and thoughts in letters that often go on to thank the authors for opening the writers’ eyes to the park’s outstanding diversity.